 Even if the alleged victim signs a Waiver of Prosecution, the State Attorney (prosecutor) may still file charges against you and prosecute you for domestic assault.

-As your attorney, I can contact the prosecutor and explain to the prosecutor that the person does not want to prosecute and the circumstances and reasons why the prosecutor should not prosecute or file charges against you.
+As your defense attorney, I can contact the prosecutor and explain that the person does not want to press charges and the circumstances and reasons why the prosecutor should not prosecute or file charges against you.
 Many times I can prevent criminal charges from being filed against you.
-Often, in Polk County, Florida cases, the prosecutor requires the alleged victim to take a special class for victims of domestic abuse.
+Often, in Polk and Hillsborough County, Florida cases, the prosecutor requires the alleged victim to take a special class for victims of domestic abuse.

 Also, many people tell me their spouse or significant other did not have any injuries or marks on them.
 That there is no other proof other than the spouse or significant other’s word.
 Unfortunately, that is all the prosecutor needs to file charges against you.
 Let me fight for justice for you.